What’s Going Around: COVID, tick bites, poison ivy - NewsBreak

 What’s Going Around: COVID, tick bites, poison ivy

-(WHTM) — WellSpan Pediatric Medicine physicians across the Midstate are seeing asthma flares, seasonal allergies, colds, and rashes.
+WellSpan Pediatric Medicine Physicians across the Midstate are seeing asthma flares, seasonal allergies, colds and rashes.

 “In order to transmit Lyme disease, a tick needs to be attached for 36 to 48 hours.
 If it gets found and removed prior to this time, it will not have transmitted Lyme.
 That is why it is so important to do tick checks and remove ticks quickly.
 The best way to remove a tick is to use sharp tweezers, grip the tick at the base of the head, and lift straight up with a decent amount of force to remove it from the skin.